bmeurant/ember-array-contains-helper/README.md

 Where:

 * `<array>` is the array to search into.
 Should be a valid not null array.
-* `<value>` is the value which is supposed to be contained or not in the arrray.
-Could be an object or a literal.
+* `<value>` is the value which is supposed to be contained in the arrray.
+Could be an object or a literal, null or undefined.
-Could be null or undefined
 * `<property>` is an option: if set, the search is done on the presence of an object containing a property `<property>` with the value `<value>`.
-If not, the search is done of the presence of the entire `<value>` (object or literal)
+If not, the search is done of the presence of the full `<value>` (object or literal)

 This helper could be: